jardimdanificado/pelc/README.md

 - `([command])` : run _command_ on plec layer
 - `;` : separate commands, finish the command and start a new one

 ## NOTES

-- remember that plec will ALWAYS start from its folder, no matter what you do, no matter where you are it will always start in the executable folder
+- remember that plec will ALWAYS start from its folder, no matter what you do, no matter where you are it will always start in the plec executable folder